Leadership & Governance

 In his own words, Wil says “I have known of the work of Alternatives since it began.
 However, my appreciation for the cause has become so much greater since having children and recognising the many struggles that parents face along the way.
 It's a privilege to be involved with this important cause.”

-Dr Helena Fetto MA (Cantab), MRCOG, MBBS
+TRUSTEE: Dr Helena Fetto MA (Cantab), MRCOG, MBBS

 Helena became a trustee of Alternatives in September 2016, bringing exceptional clinical expertise to the Board.
 Helena studied medicine at the University of Cambridge and GKT School of Medial Education and she is Member of the Royal College of Obstetrics and Gynaecology.
 She has worked for the NHS since 2002, most recently as Senior Registrar in Obstetrics and Gynaecology at the Chelsea and Westminster Hospital NHS Foundation Trust.
 Because of her work in this field, Helena is a strong advocate for better mental health provision for those suffering pregnancy-related challenges.